sizuhiko/Fabricate/README.md

 Fabricate::clear();
 ```

-## Contributing to this Plugin
+## Contributing to this Library

-Please feel free to contribute to the plugin with new issues, requests, unit tests and code fixes or new features.
+Please feel free to contribute to the library with new issues, requests, unit tests and code fixes or new features.
 If you want to contribute some code, create a feature branch from develop, and send us your pull request.